-It’s a no-brainer that you offer these options, with 90% of consumers expecting an online portal for customer service.
+It’s a no-brainer that you offer these options, with the majority of consumers expecting an online portal for customer service.
 More than 40% of all customers want phone, live online chat and email support.
 These should be the foundation of your customer service strategy.

 2. 24/7 access

 Often, the most convenient times to access customer service is outside of customer working hours.
 Accommodate this by offering customers the service they need in the evening and at weekends.